 - How do I know if I am an accredited or non-accredited investor?

 An accredited investor is a person who has a net worth of at least $1 million (excluding their primary residence) or earns at least $200,000 in income each year – $300,000 if combined with a spouse.
 A non-accredited investor is everyone else!
+Please see the SEC’s website for further information on determining whether you are an accredited investor.

 - How do I calculate my net worth?

 Calculating net worth involves adding up all your assets and subtracting all your liabilities.
 The resulting sum is your net worth.
-For examples, and more information about how to calculate your net worth, feel free to reference this SEC investor bulletin.
+For examples and more information about how to calculate your net worth, feel free to reference this SEC investor bulletin.

 - Do you accept foreign investors?